adunainigo/masters_thesis/README.md

 4. **Uncertainty Handling**: Techniques to manage and mitigate uncertainty in robot operations are explored, including runtime monitoring and predictive uncertainty estimation using neural networks.

 ## Key Components

-- **U-Net for Image Segmentation**: Modified U-Net architecture to improve mask creation and object detection in noisy environments.
+### U-Net for Image Segmentation
+- **utils.py**: Contains utility functions for implementing the U-Net algorithm.
+- **model.py**: Provides the framework of the U-Net model architecture.
+- **train.py**: Script for training the U-Net model.
+- **test.py**: Script for testing the U-Net model.

+### MLP Models for Predictive Analysis
-- **MLP Models for Predictive Analysis**: Two multilayer perceptrons (MLP) are developed to predict and adjust the robot's actions in real-time.
+- **mlp**: Contains the framework and training scripts for Multilayer Perceptrons (MLP) models, which predict and adjust the robot's actions in real-time.

+### Evaluation Metrics
-- **Evaluation Metrics**: Metrics such as accuracy, Dice score, and binary cross-entropy are used to measure the performance of the AI models.
+- Metrics such as accuracy, Dice score, and binary cross-entropy are used to measure the performance of the AI models.

+### Dataset
+- **dataset.py** and **dataset_augmentation.py**: Manage the dataset composed of data points (image, mask, gt_label) for each piece within the robot's range of vision.

+### Support Scripts
+- **Binarise_mask.py**: Ensures that the masks of the pieces are binary.
+- **Mask2label.py**: Acts as an intermediary step between the segmented mask produced by the U-Net model and the input to the MLP for predicting the position of the pieces in the robot frame.
+This script extracts geometric properties from the segmented image.
+- **scale_factors_gt.txt** and **scale_factors.txt**: Contain scaling and normalization factors for the MLP inputs and outputs.

 ## Results
 Preliminary results indicate a high degree of accuracy in object localization and a promising ability to handle operational uncertainties in real-time.